aadib2/aadib2.github.io/projects.md

 February 2024 - April 2024

 - **Tech Stack** : HTML/CSS/JS
-- Developed a multi-page front-end educational website promoting environmental sustainability and conservation
+- Developed a multi-page front-end educational website promoting environmental sustainability and conservation for introductory web-dev course
 - Implemented interactive features such as form validation, a dark mode toggle, and responsive navigation bar for enhanced UX using JS
 - Designed and organized content in user-friendly fashion, including 15+ ways to support 4+ environmental causes